Do Something

 Trust me, our elected officials are definitely hearing from the special interest investors who lobby them to protect their investments at the expense of local residents who live, work or retire here.

 If you live in the City of Santa Fe, you are represented by two City Councilors in one of four districts.
+Identify your Council District and find contact information here:

 Tell our elected officials that they have a responsibility to protect our housing supply and preserve the character of our existing residential neighborhoods.
 They have a duty to prioritize housing over the special interests of speculative investors.